Post

 ]

-In the extracted logs, the presence of a status Interrupted with error code 65001 indicates that authentication succeeded but token issuance was blocked because the application required user or administrator consent.
+A status Interrupted with error code 65001 (“Consent required”) indicates that authentication succeeded but token issuance was blocked because the application required user or administrator consent.
+A successful sign-in immediately after on the same correlationId means the user granted consent during that interaction.
+This sequence is a high-confidence consent phishing indicator.

-The audit logs provide insights on the consent events and scopes and indicates the scope (API permissions) requested and subsequently granted:
+Audit logs provide insights on the consent events and indicate the scope (API permissions) requested and subsequently granted:

 Normalized Audit Logs: